Lordkaito/web-crawler/README.md

 ***Note:*** If you check the structure, you will notice that there is 3 main files: index.js, cli.js and scrap.js.
 All the logic related to the scrapping is inside scrap.js.
 Everything related to the cli is inside cli.js.
-And index.js is only used to be the entry point of the application when you run `node index.js` BUT not when you run `node cli.js`.
+And index.js is only used to be the entry point of the application for you to be able to run `node index.js`

 # **Testing**